ElhamAryanpur/DiscordXPFarmer/README.md

 That was all for now... more features coming soon...

-If you had problems, you can open a issue. or contact me by [Facebook](https://www.facebook.com/elham.aryanpur.10), [Instagram](https://www.instagram.com/elham_aryanpur), or discord with tag `#9162`.
+If you had problems, you can open an issue. or contact me by [Facebook](https://www.facebook.com/elham.aryanpur.10), [Instagram](https://www.instagram.com/elham_aryanpur), or discord with tag `#9162`.